 Secure the chopping blade in the food processor and then place the cauliflower florets inside the food processor and secure the lid.

-Pulse the florets until they break down into pieces that are of similar size to rice.
+Pulse the florets until they break down into pieces that are of similar size to grains of rice.

 If you don’t have a food processor you can grate the cauliflower to make cauliflower rice.
 Just cut the head of cauliflower into pieces and grate the cauliflower against the side of the grater with the large holes.